makerdao/community/governance/polls/Initial Parameters for StarkNet Simple DAI Bridge - March 28, 2022.md

 start_date: 2022-03-28T16:00:00
 end_date: 2022-03-31T16:00:00
 ---
-# Poll:Initial Parameters for StarkNet Simple Bridge - March 28, 2022
+# Poll:Initial Parameters for StarkNet Simple DAI Bridge - March 28, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Starknet Engineering Core Unit.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 28 at 16:00 UTC.